2DGD-F0TH/2DGD_F0TH/chapters/008_CollisionDetection.md

 Separating Axis Theorem
 -----------------------

-There is a more generic theorem that allows us to determine if two convex polygons are colliding: The *Separating Axis Theroem* or SAT.
+We have taken an in-depth look at a series of specialized algorithms, but there is a more generic theorem that allows us to determine if two convex polygons are colliding: The *Separating Axis Theroem* or SAT.
 This theorem states:

 > If two convex objects are not penetrating, there exists an axis for which the projection of the objects will not overlap.